- Home

 - View the 2026 CDBG/HOME Policy Plan which outlines policies and priorities for the 2026 funding cycle.
 The funding priorities included in the 2026 Policy Plan are the result of the planning process for the updated 2026-2030 Consolidated Plan.

-- Please check back here for updates, important dates, and information for the 2026 CDBG program year.
-Head to Kitsap County's Coordinated Grant Application Process webpage for information about this year’s Coordinated Application Process and the full county-wide schedule.
+- Please check back here for updates, important dates, and information for the 2027 CDBG program year.
+Head to Kitsap County's Coordinated Grant Application Process webpage for information about the Coordinated Application Process and other funding sources used to address housing and homelessness County wide.

 - For information about past projects please see the Prior Funding Years webpage.